List of BanG Dream! characters

-The Japanese music media franchise BanG Dream! features a large ensemble of characters, with its main cast organized into seven all-female bands of five members each.
+The Japanese music media franchise BanG Dream! features a large ensemble of characters, with its main cast organized into ten all-female bands of five members each.
 The band Poppin'Party serves as the protagonists of the franchise's anime television series, making their debut in 2015.

 Four new bands were introduced with the arrival of the BanG Dream!
-Girls Band Party! mobile game in 2017: Afterglow, Pastel Palettes, Roselia, and Hello, Happy World!.
+Girls Band Party! mobile game in 2017: Roselia, Afterglow, Pastel Palettes, and Hello, Happy World!.
 At the end of 2018, a backup band called The Third was renamed Raise A Suilen, with its members portraying new characters.
 A seventh band named Morfonica was introduced in 2020.

+In 2022 and 2023, following a new approach being undertaken by Bushiroad, MyGO!!!!! and Ave Mujica were introduced as the eighth and ninth bands in the franchise.
+A tenth band, Mugendai Mewtype, was also introduced in 2023, consisting of five VTubers.

-For live performances, Poppin'Party, Roselia, Raise A Suilen, and Morfonica's members play their own music, while the others are limited to vocals as well as voice acting.
-With the exception of Morfonica, the live bands are prominently featured in the anime's three seasons compared to the other groups, though all seven bands have stories in the game that detail their formation and activities.
+For live performances, Poppin'Party, Roselia, Raise A Suilen, Morfonica, MyGO!!!!!, Ave Mujica, and Mugendai Mewtype's members play their own music, while the others are limited to vocals as well as voice acting.
+With the exception of Mugendai Mewtype, the live bands are featured in the anime's seasons, though the mobile game further details their formation and activities.
 Various voice actresses also host band-themed online radio and television programs.